araichev/pyclub/README.rst

 1. `Read about GeoPandas <http://geopandas.org/index.html>`_ and then `install it <http://geopandas.org/install.html>`_.

+2. Create a GeoPandas geodataframe of Auckland roads from the appropriate file in the ``data`` directory.
+(I got this data from `Mapzen metro extracts IMPOSM format here <https://mapzen.com/data/metro-extracts/metro/auckland_new-zealand/>`.)
+Reproject the data from the WGS84 projection (EPSG 4326) to New Zealand Transvere Mercator projection (EPSG 2193) so that the units will be meters.

-2. Create a GeoPandas geodataframe of New Zealand crash point locations from the appropriate file in the ``data`` directory.
+3. Create a GeoPandas geodataframe of New Zealand crash point locations from the appropriate file in the ``data`` directory.
 (I got this data from Anthony who got it from ??)
-Reproject the data from the WGS84 projection (EPSG 4326) to New Zealand Transvere Mercator projection (EPSG 2193) so that the units will be meters.
-Restrict the data to Auckland locations and to crashes involving pedestrians or cyclists.

-3. Create a GeoPandas geodataframe of Auckland roads from the appropriate file in the ``data`` directory.
-(I got this data from `Mapzen metro extracts (IMPOSM format) here <https://mapzen.com/data/metro-extracts/metro/auckland_new-zealand/>`.)
 Reproject the data from the WGS84 projection (EPSG 4326) to New Zealand Transvere Mercator projection (EPSG 2193).
+Restrict the crashes to Auckland locations and to crashes involving pedestrians or cyclists.

-4. Plot the crashes overlayed on the roads.
+4. Plot the crashes overlaid on the roads.

+5. Find and plot the crashiest roads in Auckland.
+  Score each road according to the sum of its number of crashes weighted by crash severity (e.g. fatal = 3, serious = 2, minor = 1), and then color-code the roads by its score.

-5. Find and plot the crashiest roads in Auckland for walking and cycling?
-Hint: Buffer the crash points by 10 meters, say, and spatially join them with the roads.
-Aggregate the result to get a list of roads and the number of buffered crash points they contain.
-Assign colors to the roads based on the number of crashes and plot the roads.
+  Hint: Buffer the crash points by 20 meters, say, and spatially join them with the roads.
+  Aggregate the result to calculate the crash score for each road.

 Resources
 ==========